Skip to main content

 Eligibility

-Graduate students in any disciplines, clinicians engaging in research focusing on SFBT, post-doctoral fellows, and junior faculty who are in their first three years past graduation are eligible for this award.
-The SFBTA Research award will give priority to applicants who have a high probability of completing their projects.
+Graduate students in any discipline, clinicians engaging in research focusing on SFBT, post-doctoral fellows, researcher, and faculty are eligible for this award.
+The SFBTA Research award will give priority to applicants who have a high probability of completing their projects, and junior faculty who are in their first three years past graduation.
 This determination will be based on many factors, including but not limited to the significance of the study, rigor of the research design, previous research or practice experience, access to an appropriate sample, and other institutional support.
-In addition, priority will be given to applicants who will conduct the research study in the U.S. or Canada.

 Proposal Outline